farwaali08/stock-analysis/README.md

  * Improving logic
  * Making the code run faster

 Previously, the code (herein referred to as “original” or “original code”) was created to evaluate the performance of a number of stocks over two years (2017 and 2018).
-The script was run to determine the total daily volume and return on each stock for the specified year.
-The objective was to determine whether or not the stock would be a good investment.
+The script was run to determine the total daily volume and return on each stock for the specified year, with an overall objective of determining whether or not the stock would be a good investment.

 Only twelve stocks were analyzed, which brought forth the question of whether or not the original code was scalable, and whether it would be as efficient with a larger data set.